This Week's Sunday Mass

 TEXT FROM THE GOSPEL AND HOMILY

 The Lord be with you.
 And with your spirit.

-A reading from the Holy Gospel, according to Mark.
-Glory to you o Lord.
+A reading from the Holy Gospel according to John.
+Glory to you o Lord

 The Gospel of the Lord.
 Praise to you Lord Jesus Christ.